WheelockLab/NetworkLevelAnalysis/docs/source/behavior_table.rst

 Permutation groups can also be set.
 This allows permutation of the data and tests to be run in user-set blocks instead of the entire dataset.

 To do this a column should be added to the behavior file.
-This column should be filled with positive numbers that are the same per group.
+This column should be filled with non-negative whole numbers that are the same per group.
 For example, one group would be 0, all of the subjects in this group should have a 0 in this column.
 The next group would be 1, each subject in this group should have a 1.
 Continue this for the number of groups desired.

-This column can then be selected by pushing the blue buttons (marked: :guilabel:`Add Permutation Group Level` and :guilabel:`Remove Permutation Group Level`).
+This column can then be selected by pushing the blue buttons (marked: :guilabel:`Add Permutation Group Level` and :guilabel:`Remove Last Permutation Group`).